Want your Use our ClickUp affiliate link! Automations to trigger BEFORE your due date?

-In this video, I’m going to talk about how to build a workaround with ClickUp automation to Use our Make affiliate link! sure that a task is triggering an automation weeks prior to the actual due date.
+In this video, I’m going to talk about how to build a workaround with ClickUp automation to make sure that a task is triggering an automation weeks prior to the actual due date.
 And I’m going to make more sense if I just show you.

 So let’s dive into ClickUp.
 So here we are and we have a task with a due date and we want to have an automation trigger, say, one week before this due date.
 You’d think that would be able to go into ClickUp automation, click, add automations and say when the due date almost arrives.

 But unfortunately, there’s not that option.
 There’s just due date changes, which means we’ve changed the date or the due date arrives, meaning that due date is today.
 There’s no trigger for the due date is seven days away.
 So what we need to actually do in ClickUp, which sounds a little crazy, is we actually need to change our initial due date to be seven days prior.
 OK, so to make this happen, I’m going to go into ClickUp.